Table of Contents

 - You have a binding financial agreement or Family Court consent order.

 This exemption applies to married, de facto, and same-sex couples.
-Check your state’s rules—stamp duty laws vary slightly between NSW, VIC, QLD and other states.
+Always check your state’s regulations, as stamp duty laws and processes vary between jurisdictions (NSW, VIC, QLD, etc.).

 Other Tax Considerations